 Assuming that you are using my homemade Satay Sauce recipe with gluten free soy sauce, this recipe is free from gluten, dairy and egg.

 Please note that this recipe may contain other allergens not referred to above and any variations suggested have not been tested unless otherwise stated.
 For more information regarding any dietary information provided on this website, please refer to my Nutritional Disclaimer.

 Equipment Notes for Satay Sprouts

 You do not need any real specialist equipment to make this recipe.

 A comprehensive list of the equipment used to make this recipe is included in the main recipe card below.
 Click on any item to see an example.
 There are no hard and fast rules so many items can be sensibly substituted to achieve the same results.

 This isn’t a difficult recipe to put together right before serving.
 But you can certainly make the Satay Sauce well ahead of time if making your own.
 And the spouts can be trimmed and put in a pan ready for boiling.

 You could also part cook the sprouts and then just warm them through before splitting, skewering and drizzling.

-Another option would be to put them together fully (don’t bother warming the sauce) and then reheat them in the oven just before sprinkling with sesame and serving.
+Another option would be to put them together fully (don’t bother warming the sauce) and then reheat them in the oven just before sprinkling with toasted sesame seeds and serving.
 This would be especially ideal if they’re being served as canapes.